Monitoring and Surveillance

 Cheque Imaging and Truncation (CIT) System - Interbank Cheque Clearing

-The Central Bank is responsible for providing facilities for the clearance of retail payments, such as cheques, bank drafts and off-line fund transfers.
-In 2002, the Central Bank authorised LankaClear (Pvt) Ltd (LCPL), a company jointly owned by the Central Bank and Licensed Commercial Banks to provide cheque clearing facilities.
-The average number of cheques cleared by LCPL in 2012 was 197,343 per day, while the average value of cheques cleared amounted to Rs.
-27 billion per day.
-The total value of cheques cleared through the CIT system represented 12 per cent of the total value of non-cash payments.
+The CBSL provides facilities for the clearance of retail payments, such as cheques, bank drafts and off line fund transfers.
+In 2002, CBSL authorized LCPL, to provide cheque clearing facilities.
+The average number of cheques cleared by LCPL in 2014 was 198,561 cheques per day, while the average value of cheques cleared amounted to Rs.
+32 billion per day.
+The total value of cheques cleared through the cheque clearing system represented 12 per cent of the total value on non cash payments.

 Sri Lanka Interbank Payment System

-Sri Lanka Interbank Payment System (SLIPS) was introduced in 1993 by the Central Bank, as an off-line retail fund transfer system.
+Sri Lanka Inter Bank Payment System (SLIPS) was introduced in 1993 by the CBSL, as an off line retail fund transfer system.
 With the establishment of LCPL, operations of SLIPS were handed over to LCPL in 2002.
-SLIPS handles pre-authorised small value bulk payments (direct credit and debit transfers).
-In 2010, SLIPS was upgraded to an on-line interbank payment system to facilitate settlement of transactions on T+0 basis.
-Transactions are cleared electronically on a multilateral net settlement basis and interbank net balances arising from SLIPS transactions are settled in the RTGS at 8.30 a.m. and 3.00 p.m on each business day.
-During the year 2012, the daily average value of transactions cleared through SLIPS was 2.3 billion.
-CBSL issued the General direction, Sri Lanka Interbank Payment System No.01 of 2011 to the participants of the system and Lanka clear,with the objective of facilitating the smooth operation of SLIPS.
+SLIPS handles pre -authorized small value bulk payments (direct credit and debit transfers).
+In 2010, SLIPS was upgraded with enhanced features and security to an on-line interbank payment system to facilitate settlement of transactions on T+0 basis in 2 processing cycles daily.
+Accordingly, SLIPS Transactions are cleared electronically on a multilateral net settlement basis and interbank net balances arising from SLIPS transactions are settled in the RTGS System in two cycles i.e. at 8.30 a.m. and 3.00 p.m. on each business day.
+During 2014, the daily average value of transactions cleared through SLIPS was 3.7 billion.
+At the end 2014, 35 financial institutions participated in the SLIPS either as a primary or secondary participant.

 Rupee Draft Clearing System and US Dollar Cheque Clearing System